The Tithe: History and the Red Letters

 Ma'aser: A Tenth of Agricultural Produce[1][2]

 The Hebrew word for tithe is ma'aser, meaning a tenth.
-It was a compulsory levy on agricultural produce: grain, wine, oil, and livestock.
+The Hebrew Bible describes a tithe system that was a compulsory levy on agricultural produce: grain, wine, oil, and livestock.
 It was paid to the Levitical priesthood, who had no land allocation in Israel and therefore no means of self-sufficiency.
 The tithe funded the Temple and provided for those with no land: the Levites, the widows, the orphans, and the resident foreigners.
-It was a welfare system, not a church offering.
-The Temple was destroyed by the Romans in 70 AD.
-The Levitical priesthood ceased to function.
-The system the tithe funded no longer exists.
-The Church repurposed the word and the percentage, stripped out the welfare function, and redirected the income to institutional infrastructure.

-The Tithe Was a Tax, Not a Gift
+The Tithe Was Tied to a Specific System[1]

 'When you give to the needy, do not let your left hand know what your right hand is doing, so that your giving may be in secret.'